-Pregnancy - Maternity Care Your cost if you visit a: Benefits Network provider: Non-network provider: 6. or and delivery services free-standing birth ter a.
+Pregnancy - Maternity Care Your cost if you visit a: Benefits Network provider: Non-network provider: 5.
+Plea sepa items appli tient stay - for your born se note: This coverage is rate from the coverage in s 3. and 4. above and es to newborn endents.
+20% coinsurance after deductible 20% coinsurance after deductible 6. durir sician services received ng an inpatient stay - for newborn 20% coinsurance after deductible 20% coinsurance after deductible sepa items appli se note: This coverage is trate from the coverage in a 3. and 4. above and es to newborn endents.
+7. or and delivery services free-standing birth er a.
 Facility services for labor and delivery - for the mother 20% coinsurance after deductible 20% coinsurance after deductible Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of the hospital stay. b.
-Physician services received for labor and delivery - for the mother Nothing.
+Physician services received for labor and delivery - for the mother 20% coinsurance after deductible 20% coinsurance after deductible

+Pregnancy - Maternity Care Your cost if you visit a: f you visit a: Benefits Network provider: Non-network provider: C. Physician services - for your newborn 20% coinsurance after deductible 20% coinsurance after deductible sepa item arse note: This coverage is arate from the coverage in 7.b. above and applies to born dependents.
+8. Pos tnatal services Nothing.
 The deductible does not apply.
-20% coinsurance after deductible C. Physician services - for your newborn 20% coinsurance after deductible 20% coinsurance after deductible Please note: This coverage is separate from the coverage in item 6.b. above and applies to newborn dependents.
-7. Pos tnatal services Nothing.
+20% coinsurance after deductible 9. ne health care visit wing delivery Nothing.
 The deductible does not apply.
-20% coinsurance after deductible 8. ne health care visit wing delivery Nothing.
-The deductible does not apply.
-20% coinsurance after deductible why you pay more in Before You Access Care for more information and an example showing out-of-pocket costs associated with out-of-network benefits.
+20% coinsurance after deductible